IgnacioMB/csvcli/README.md

   csvcli -f "/Users/ignacio/Downloads/csv_with_commas.csv" select -c "url, clicks, impressions" -s "clicks" -asc True | less -S
   ```

-  Example saving a selection into an output file.
+  Example saving a selection result into an output file.
 In this case you need to indicate that you want to save and where by using the option `-save`:

   ```
   csvcli -f "impressions.csv" select -c "region_id, count" -save "subset.csv"